dobyfreejr/winston/readme.md

 # Made an all in one program for malware uplook.
 Added Virustotal and MalwareBazaar into one user friendly area.
-You simpily have to add your api key and go
+You simpily have to add your api keys and go

 # Login Info